typedb/typedb-docs/0001-typedb/01-start/02-installation.md

    To get some other version of TypeDB installed, we can use the `apt show typedb-server=2.14.1`, where `2.14.1` — the version we need.

-5. Install TypeDB using the versions from the previous command (here we will use typedb-server version `2.15` for example):
+5. Install `typedb-server`, `typedb-console`, and `typedb-bin` packages using the versions from the previous command (server and console have the same version number.
+Here we will use `2.15` for example):

    <!-- test-ignore -->
    ```bash